ruifernandes0013/visionSpeakServer/README.md

 # Image-Caption-Generation-API
-An Image Caption Generation API using FastAPI and ViT model.
+An Image Caption Generation API using Flask and ViT model.